KaeghanG/KaeghanG/README.md

 ![Homelab Diagram](homelab/images/homelab.png)

-I use Proxmox for virtualization, pfSense for networking, and Docker for containerization.
+I use Proxmox for virtualization and Docker for containerization.

 ## 🌐 Socials: